tjbarzee/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Postdoctoral Scholar in Biological Systems Engineering at the University of California Davis where I work with Professor Ruihong Zhang in the Bioenvironmental Engineering lab.
-My  research interests include: Agricultural Waste Management, Renewable Energy, Controlled Environment Engineering (e.g. Greenhouses and Bioreactors), Algal and Fungal Biotechnology, and Technoeconomic/Life Cycle Assessment.
+My research interests include: Bioprocessing/Fermentation, Algal and Fungal Biotechnology, Process Modeling, Agricultural Byproduct Upgrading, Renewable Energy, Controlled Environment Engineering, and Technoeconomic/Life Cycle Assessment.
 I am also passionate about engineering education, sustainable development, and interdisciplinary planetary health solutions (e.g. One Health).
 My future goal is to become a faculty researcher and educator.